Hareekshith/blue-team-docker/README.md

 - Connect the Ubuntu with Kali using the open ssh port in Kali
 - Setup the vulnerability(s)
 - Play around!

+## Thanks
+- <a href="https://github.com/wazuh/wazuh-docker">Wazuh's Docker Repository</a>
+- Docker images of kali and ubuntu